 Crown Cork & Seal Company, Inc. is one of many defendants in a substantial number of lawsuits filed throughout the U.S. by persons alleging bodily injury as a result of exposure to asbestos.
-During 2014, 2013 and 2012 the Company recorded charges of \$45, \$32 and \$35 to increase its accrual for asbestos-related costs and made asbestos-related payments of \$30 in 2014 and \$28 in 2013 and 2012.
-The Company currently expects 2015 payments to be approximately \$30.
-See Note M to the consolidated financial statements for additional information regarding the provision for asbestos-related costs.
+During 2015, 2014 and 2013 the Company recorded charges of \$26, \$45 and \$32 to increase its accrual for asbestos-related costs and made asbestos-related payments of \$30 in both 2015 and 2014 and \$28 in 2013.
+The Company currently expects 2016 payments to be approximately \$30.
+See Note L to the consolidated financial statements for additional information regarding the provision for asbestos-related costs.
 Also see the Critical Accounting Policies section of this "Management's Discussion and Analysis of Financial Condition and Results of Operations" for a discussion of the Company's policies with respect to asbestos liabilities.